dglib/plextv/README.md

 # Plex Media Server
 Running a Plex Media Server on OpenShift 4.x
+1. The Default Setup - this build covers deploying plex as a native container with a pod, service and route.
+2. The MACVLAN Setup - this build covers deploying plex as a native containter tied to a physical network and static ip address. \
+*Visit /macvlan for this setup*

 ### Build your image
 You can build your own image using my Dockerfile as a reference, or just pull the image I created as shaker242/plex:latest. \